jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 *October - November 2021*
 First main activity when coming back to this collection was to finish ingesting the most recent CSVs to californica-stage since Lisa was unable to do that in May 2021 due to competing work taking place at the same time of stage for another collection.

 Accomplishing this "behind the scenes" work served the purpose of catching the LA Times collection back up to our standard workflow, which is ingest CSVs into stage and when verified that that process has worked correctly, ingest into production.
 With this process, we also have the same data on stage and prod, which makes troubleshooting or reviewing things easier.
 Since May 2021, stage has lagged behind production.
-The first major ingest of this collection was performed between December 2019 and April 2020.
-In February 2021, we began the process of re-ingesting the collection into Californica-Stage and Ursus-Stage to correct the collection name and to correct erroneous values in the date.normalized field.
-We later discovered 3 additional corrections to make: repository name, license, and festerizing.
-As of May 2021, that process is still ongoing.
 In late May 2021, Lisa stopped working on LA Times re-ingest because she was waiting for californica-stage to be available for large jobs (it had been slowed down / unusable due to work to delete page images for Armenian manuscripts from the repo).
 She picked up re-ingest again in October 2021.

 After many months away from the LA Times migration work, Lisa is re-orienting herself to where she left off in May 2021 and trying to finish up all the remaining work.
 This has included upating her local copies of festerize script and extensive troubleshooting to resolve problems with installing an updated script and dealing with a small file that was returning 0K "successful" file instead of a CSV with data.